windmaomao/adventofcode/2019/README.md

 Quote:

+- Ranking depends mostly on first three days
-- Number of lines does matter
+- Number of lines does matter, aim small
-- Think fast and write tight with utils function
+- Write tight using utils function
-- No perfect solution at the moment, no need to dwell on
+- No perfect solution at the moment
-- No need to rush to part II if the solution isn't solid
+- No need to rush to part II if things is not clear enough
 - Store values first and then compute/collect later
-- Don't reinvent simple algorith, choose simple version first
+- Don't reinvent simple algorith, choose easy to implement
-- Brutal force with computer might not be bad idea
+- Use brutal force with computer for cheap operation
-- You might need to get up early for rewards
+- Get up early for higher ranking consistently
-- Old work matters, clean the code after done
+- Old work matters, please clean the code after done
-- Brutal force can only used for small dataset
+- Infrastructure framework is required to speed up work
 - Custom recursive algorithm can be be very effective
 - Need to rely on test cases very precisely
-- Old work is useful starting point for new work
+- Old work is vital starting point for new work
 - No need to get perfect solution, move on to next step quickly
 - Handy utility functions will come very useful when it's needed
-- Pay attention to question details, read slow
+- Pay attention to question details, read major part carefully
-- Print out key step and make them clear and clean
+- Print out key step and make them clean for debugging

 ## Day 1

 Coming back from the thanks-giving trip at night, I was curious to know what is Advent Code at around 5:40pm.
 I joined with my github account, and finished within half a hour.
 My skillset is pretty rough, spend half time in setting up the infrastracture code, ex. copy and paste data.
 I'm really shocked by how fast others finish the question.
-After some study, I found
+After some study, later I found

+- Ranking depends on mostly first few days
 - Number of lines does matter
 - Think fast and write tight with utils function

 ## Day 2

-Waked up in the middle of night at 3am, I was excited to checkout the question.
+Day 2 problem is the warm up part for the long series of Intcode program.
+I waked up in the middle of night at 3am, I was excited to checkout the question.
 It was pretty interesting to read and work on, although I'm sure it might be a bit difficult for non-english speaking audience.
 I finished in about an hour, and was very shocked by how much time I spent on unnecceary thinking and work.

 - No perfect solution at the moment, no need to dwell on